16 C

 cut-off date, delayed measurements of that very same collection – a method referred to as delay coordinate embedding (Sauer, Yorke, and Casdagli 1991).
 For

-instance, as a substitute of only a single vector X1
+instance, as a substitute of only a single vector X1, we may have a matrix of vectors X1, X2, and X3, with X2 containing

 2, and the embedding dimension, 3.
 Numerous theorems state that if these